ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 <img src="/gallery/eoan/gnome-mpv.png" alt="GNOME MPV" /><br />
 </div>

-We've changed the GNOME MPV default UI to better fit in with MATE Desktop by not using client side decorations (CSD).
+We've changed GNOME MPV's default UI to better fit in with MATE Desktop by not using client side decorations (CSD).
 GNOME MPV has an MPRIS implementation that completely integrates with the Sound Indicator.
 GNOME MPV uses less space on the ISO image compared to VLC and we'll get on to why that is important